Varun-Krishnan1/AutomatedEssayScoring/README.md

 # AutomatedEssayScoring

 Using NLP Methods for Automated Essay Scoring.

-NOTE: Newer version with Large Language Models is in separate repository.
+This is previous work that worked on grading essays using low-level writing features.
+Current work is stored in separate repository that instead utilize large language models.

 ## Using low-level Writing Features